 Check out the details, and register your child in a Class.

 Students who have learned a choreography or improvisation frame are invited to participate in community performances as part of the Ghawazee Moon Student Performers.
 We specialise in lively and colourful performances!
 Fantastic traditional-style and fusion costumes, great dances and family-friendly fun.
 Students regularly perform at the National Multicultural Festival, Floriade and other community events.
+Students can also join their class to perform at our Annual Student Showcase.

 Students working at a high intermediate - advanced level are invited to apply to either of our Performane Troupes.
 Banat Amar is an established troupe specialising in Folkloric and Ghawazee styles with group and solo improvisation to live music.
 Moonshine specialises in Fusion and theatrical style performance and is currently an emerging troupe.
+There is also the opportunity to enrol in our Dancer's Project to create your own choreography, and to perform at low-pressure events such as the Blackboard Cabarets.

 Performers are expected to have, hire, or borrow, appropriate costuming, practice the dances they are performing, show up on time and remain until the end of the performance.